 You can't protect what you don't know, the first task is to identify what data, know what infrastructure you have, and the value of this data.

-Summarizing this information helpful to understand the risk that faced security teams to identify best practices to avoid the risk.
+Summarizing this information helps understand the risk that security teams face to identify best practices to avoid the risk.

 Step 2: Prioritize Assets